jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Email Subject Identifier Type {#sub-id-email}
 -----------------------------
-The Email Subject Identifier Type describes a subject that is a user account associated with an email address.
+The Email Subject Identifier Type describes a principal identified with an email address.
 Subject Identifiers of this type MUST contain an `email` claim whose value is a string containing the email address of the subject, formatted as an `addr-spec` as defined in Section 3.4.1 of {{!RFC5322}}.
 The `email` claim is REQUIRED and MUST NOT be null or empty.
+The value of the `email` claim SHOULD identify a mailbox to which email may be delivered, in accordance with {{!RFC5321}}.
 The Email Subject Identifier Type is identified by the name `email`.

 Below is a non-normative example Subject Identifier for the Email Subject Identifier Type: